Transfer to FRCC

 Filing the FAFSA (Free Application for Federal Student Aid) is the first step for applying for financial aid.
 Learn more about FAFSA and how to apply for financial aid.

 • Students without citizenship status often qualify for state, institutional and private aid through the Colorado Application for State Financial Aid (CASFA).
-Get more information about CASFA
+Get more information about CASFA.

 Apply for Colorado Opportunity Fund (COF).
 If you’re a Colorado resident, the state will help you pay for FRCC tuition.
 All you have to do is apply.
 Learn how to apply for COF.